(Last Updated On: November 17, 2022)

 Step 3.
 Combine the Egg Yolks and Condensed Milk

-In a medium bowl, add the egg yolks together with 1 can of sweetened condensed milk.
+In a medium separate bowl, add the egg yolks together with 1 can of sweetened condensed milk.

 Stir the sweetened condensed milk together with the egg yolks using a whisk if you have one.
 If not, a spoon or fork will work fine.